Polynesia: Geographical area

-Polynesia is generally defined as the islands within the Polynesian Triangle, although some islands inhabited by Polynesians are situated outside the Polynesian Triangle.
+Polynesia is generally defined as the islands within the Polynesian Triangle, although some islands inhabited by Polynesians are situated outside that area.
 Geographically, the Polynesian Triangle is drawn by connecting the points of Hawaii, New Zealand, and Easter Island.
 The other main island groups located within the Polynesian Triangle are Samoa, Tonga, the Cook Islands, Tuvalu, Tokelau, Niue, Wallis and Futuna, and French Polynesia.

 Also, small Polynesian settlements are in Papua New Guinea, the Solomon Islands, the Caroline Islands, and Vanuatu.
 An island group with strong Polynesian cultural traits outside of this great triangle is Rotuma, situated north of Fiji.
 The people of Rotuma have many common Polynesian traits, but speak a non-Polynesian language.
 Some of the Lau Islands to the southeast of Fiji have strong historic and cultural links with Tonga.
 However, in essence, Polynesia remains a cultural term referring to one of the three parts of Oceania (the others being Melanesia and Micronesia).

 Island groups

-The following are the islands and island groups, either nations or overseas territories of former colonial powers, that are of native Polynesian culture or where archaeological evidence indicates Polynesian settlement in the past.
+The following islands and island groups are either nations or overseas territories of former colonial powers.
+The residents are native Polynesians or contain archaeological evidence indicating Polynesian settlement in the past.
 Some islands of Polynesian origin are outside the general triangle that geographically defines the region.

-Core area
+Polynesian area

 The Line Islands and the Phoenix Islands, most of which are parts of Kiribati, had no permanent settlements until European colonization, but are often considered to be parts of the Polynesian Triangle.

 Polynesians once inhabited the Auckland Islands, the Kermadec Islands, and Norfolk Island in pre-colonial times, but these islands were uninhabited by the time European explorers arrived.

-The oceanic islands beyond Easter Island, such as Clipperton Island, the Galápagos Islands, and the Juan Fernández Islands, have, on rare occasion, been categorized as being geographically within Polynesia.
-Some of these islands are still uninhabited, and they are believed to have had no prehistoric contact with either Polynesians or the indigenous peoples of the Americas.
+The oceanic islands to the east of Easter Island, such as Clipperton Island, the Galápagos Islands, and the Juan Fernández Islands, were in the past formerly categorized on rare occasion as part of Polynesia.
+No evidence of prehistoric contact with either Polynesians or the indigenous peoples of the Americas has been found.